-Canada For more information about storage, visit our website at www.honda.ca and look up "Storage Tips" under the Parts & Service tab.
+Canada For more information about storage, visit our website at www.honda.ca and look up "Storage Tips" under the "Honda Warranty" in the Warranty tab for your Model.

 Transporting Your Motorcycle

 If your motorcycle needs to be transported, it should be carried on a motorcycle trailer or a flatbed truck or trailer that has a loading ramp or lifting platform, and motorcycle tie-down straps.
 Never try to tow your motorcycle with a wheel or wheels on the ground.